Last Updated on:

 Size: While small dogs are often recommended as the best dog breeds for elderly owners due to their manageable size, some seniors prefer medium-sized dogs for stability and security.
 Joan, who uses a walker, told me her 35-pound Cocker Spaniel “walks perfectly beside my walker and makes me feel safer on our neighborhood strolls.”

 Lifespan and Health: Consider breed longevity and common health issues.
-Many elderly owners prefer dogs with longer lifespans and fewer breed-specific health concerns.
+Many elderly owners prefer dogs with longer lifespans and fewer breed-specific health concerns For instance, the Spruce Pets 2025] notes breeds like Pugs are prone to brachycephalic syndrome, while Zoetis Petcare highlights heart disease in Cavalier King Charles Spaniels.

 Finding the right match is about balancing these factors with individual preferences and circumstances.
 As we explore specific breeds in the next section, keep in mind that the “perfect” dog varies for each person – what makes certain breeds the best dog breeds for elderly individuals depends entirely on their unique situation, living arrangement, and personal connection with the animal.